Pet Avian and Exotic Care

 Although a lot of information regarding exotic animals is widely available on the Internet, it is often difficult to determine what sources to trust.
 You can rely on our experienced veterinary team’s knowledge of mice, rats, pot-bellied pigs, hedgehogs, and other exotic pets.

 Not only can we provide medical assessments and perform surgical procedures, but we can also help you prevent many diseases related to improper nutrition, which are extremely common in these animals.
-Please schedule an appointment so we can discuss your exotic pet’s nutritional needs.
+Please book an appointment so we can discuss your exotic pet’s nutritional needs.
 In addition, we supply a wide range of foods and supplements for these unique animals.

 Rabbits are susceptible to a variety of diseases and conditions, including overgrown teeth, hairballs, parasites, and cancer.
 They also tend to hide signs of illness or pain.